Kamala Harris makes an immigration pitch in Arizona as she fights to gain ground in the Sun Belt

 In 2016, Trump won Arizona, then quickly started feuding with the late Republican Sen. John McCain, a political icon in the state.
 That sparked a steady exodus of educated, moderate Republicans from the GOP and toward Democrats in top-of-the-ticket contests.

-In 2018, Democrats won an open Senate race in the state, foreshadowing Kelly's 2020 win and Biden's victory there as well.
+In 2018, Democrats won an open Senate race in the state, foreshadowing Kelly's and Biden's wins in 2020.
 In 2022, Kelly won again, and Democrats swept the top three statewide races for governor, attorney general and secretary of state, defeating Republican candidates who hewed to Trump's style and his lies about fraud costing him the 2020 presidential election.

 Chuck Coughlin, a Republican strategist and former McCain staffer, said the same voters who tipped the state to Democrats in the past few cycles remain lukewarm, at best, on Trump.